vialab/WiktionaryViz/README.md

 - No data or 404 for entries:
 	- Ensure `backend/data/wiktionary_data.jsonl` exists and allow time for index build on first run.

+## Contributing

+Issues and pull requests are welcome.
+Please:

+- Keep changes focused and documented.
+- Run `npm run lint` for frontend changes; follow existing code style.
+- When touching the backend, update docs for any new endpoints.

+## License

+MIT © Visualization for Information Analysis Lab.
+See [`LICENSE`](./LICENSE).